 Orientation is a time where our University family comes together to welcome you to our community.
-Your attendance at this event is important in helping you embark on a successful experience here at St. John’s.
+Your participation is important in helping you embark on a successful experience at St. John’s.

 View an Orientation schedule and sign up for the Family Orientation.